 If you don’t hear back from them or your information isn’t removed, you may want to consult with a lawyer.
-In situations where someone else has posted information about you, like an internet forum, contact the forum owners directly and ask them to take it down.
+If someone else has posted information about you, like an internet forum, contact the forum owners directly and ask them to take it down.

 4. Get yourself off of people-search sites

-People-search websites are some of your biggest obstacles to clearing your info from Google.
+People-search websites are some of your most significant obstacles to clearing your info from Google.
 These sites scoop up data on millions of people from around the web and sell it to the highest bidder.
-Thankfully, they’re only allowed to operate because they give people a way to opt-out — but you can bet they’ll make you jump through hoops first.
+Thankfully, they’re only allowed to operate because they give people a way to opt out — but you can bet they’ll make you jump through hoops first.

 Here’s how you can remove your info from three of the biggest people-search sites on the web: